csc-training/geocomputing_course/materials/terminal.md

 ## Why would you want to use the terminal?

+A terminal is a text input and output environment.
+A shell is the primary interface that users see when they log in, whose primary purpose is to start other programs.

 A typing-based interface is often called a command-line interface, or CLI, to distinguish it from a graphical user interface, or GUI.
 The heart of a CLI is a read-evaluate-print loop, or REPL: when the user types a command and then presses the Enter (or Return) key, the computer reads it, executes it, and prints its output.

 Shell is the standard way to interact with a supercomputer.
-It is worth learning the basics and getting comfortable with the "black box".
+It is worth learning the basics and getting comfortable with the "black box", to make efficient use of the resources.

+The terms terminal, command line and shell are often used interchangably, even though they mean slightly different things.

 :::{admonition} Some terminal magic
 :class: tip